ChanikaRuchini/Sinhala-lyrics-search-engine/README.md

 ## Querying Techniques

-* To classify the user queries into different types of serches a **rule based classification** has been used.
+* To classify the user queries into different types of serches a **Rule based classification** has been used.
 User input is tokenized and based on the keywords present, different rules are applied.

 Eg: If the prase contains the word 'හොදම', 'ප්‍රසිද්ධ', sort the result based on number of visits and return the    best matching songs.  <br>
  If the phrase contains a number,return the best matching number of songs equal to the given number